evanstaffen/Ames-Housing/README.md

 ## Data Cleaning and Preparation
 The first step I took was to scan through the dataset and see if there were any significant missing values or errors within it.

-•	Columns with outliers/imputation errors that were replaced or dropped o	bedrooms, price, sqft_basement, waterfront, yr_renovated
+• Columns with outliers/imputation errors that were replaced or dropped

+- bedrooms, price, sqft_basement, waterfront, yr_renovated

-•	The date column was separated into day, month and year o	This ultimately didn’t end up proving to be significant
+•	The date column was separated into day, month and year

+- This ultimately didn’t end up proving to be significant

 •	All columns containing sqft in their name were changed from integers to floats, while bathrooms and floors were changed from objects to integers

 •	The grade column was split into a rating column and condition column

 •	All zip codes that are in Seattle were dropped from this analysis

 •	The nominal (waterfront, zip codes) and ordinal variables (view,condition)

 ## Methods